satellite-image-deep-learning/techniques/README.md

 * [projectRegularization](https://github.com/zorzi-s/projectRegularization) -> code for 2019 [paper](https://arxiv.org/abs/2007.11840): Regularization of building boundaries in satellite images using adversarial and regularized losses
 * [PolyWorldPretrainedNetwork](https://github.com/zorzi-s/PolyWorldPretrainedNetwork) -> code for 2021 [paper](https://arxiv.org/abs/2111.15491): Polygonal Building Extraction with Graph Neural Networks in Satellite Images
 * [dl_image_segmentation](https://github.com/harry-gibson/dl_image_segmentation) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/13/3072): Uncertainty-Aware Interpretable Deep Learning for Slum Mapping and Monitoring.
 Uses SHAP
+* [UBC-dataset](https://github.com/AICyberTeam/UBC-dataset) -> a dataset for building detection and classification from very high-resolution satellite imagery with the focus on object-level interpretation of individual buildings

 ### Segmentation - solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia)